sudosoph/docs/content/how-to/statuspage.md

 Section Engineer Use-Case

-The integration will notify Section Engineers of the change in alert delevery health and allow them to manually create an incident to log, document, and track the issue to resolution.
+The integration will notify Section Engineers of a change to alert delevery health and allow them to manually create an incident to log, document, and track the issue to resolution.

 StatusPage Setup